yashaswini-mn/Microsoft-Azure/README.md

 # Microsoft-Azure
-This repository contains a sample python code which wokrs as a ChatBot created by using services provided by Microsoft Azure.
+This repository contains a sample python code which wokrs as a openAI gpt model which uses our own data to give response, used Azure which gives tools and services to achieve to build our own gpt model.

 Prerequisites: